MdGolam-Kibria/sendSmsUsing_Twillo_api-SpringBoot/README.md

 - 2) delete aplication.properties file .
 - 3) make a file inside resource called application.yml.
 - 4) go to your browser and search twilio and and make a account and follow next step for free trial finally you got a <b>trial number </b>,<b>account sid </b> and <b>" auth token "</b> now...
+- 5) above step must verified a phone number cause twilo free trial only send sms one verified number remember it..
-- 5) now write some line like this...
+- 6) now write some line like this...

     ```java
         twilio: